OCA/project/project_task_category/README.rst

 This module extends the functionality of Project to add a category on the task and support filter and group.

+The difference with tag is that this category is m2o and can be used for filtering and more important grouping or reporting.

 Installation
 ============